STED Microscopy with Supercontinuum Lasers

 Pulsed depletion:

-Cross-sectional or 3D imaging is relevant for various applications, ranging from the analysis of tissue in medical applications to visualization of sub-micron structures in manufacturing.
+Cross-sectional and 3D imaging are vital for a wide range of applications, from analyzing tissue in medical contexts to visualizing sub-micron structures in manufacturing.

-Over the last 20 years, OCT has become an essential imaging tool in ophthalmology with particular emphasis on detailed analysis of the retina and the surrounding tissue.
+Over the past 30 years, OCT has become an indispensable imaging tool in ophthalmology, particularly for the detailed analysis of the retina and surrounding tissues.

-The SuperK supercontinuum lasers offer several key parameters relevant for UHR-OCT:
+SuperK supercontinuum lasers offer several key parameters critical to Ultra-High-Resolution OCT (UHR-OCT):

 • Excellent spatial coherence